theisaacwong/fun_stuff/README.md

 MyFirstCalculator

 Unfortunately, I only support numbers up to 50.
-But I'm working on increasing support for larger numbers - typing everything takes so much time!
+But I'm working on increasing support for larger numbers - typing everything just takes so much time!